Wotcnt/Polyrifringence-Engine/README.md

 ---

-*End of Codex Canon Appendix.*
+*End of Codex Canon Appendix Drop-Down Section.*

 ---

 ### 📘 Citation
 If you use this engine, cite as:
--     Brown-Milliken, Conner (2025). *Polyrifringence Engine v6.8 – Recursive Optics Simulator*.
+-     Brown-Milliken, Conner (2025)-@MMMDcreator. *Polyrifringence Engine - Recursive Optics Simulator*.
 GitHub repository: https://github.com/Wotcnt/Polyrifringence-Engine
 -     Ethical Use: All recursive propagation must maintain observer consent and data sovereignty.

 > 🧠 **Need help citing?**